Mouse near Idaho home in winter, illustrating winter rodent prevention

 Quick Answer

-Winter is peak rodent season inside Idaho homes.
-Mice breed year-round in your heated home - one pair can produce 60+ offspring annually.
-Signs include droppings, gnaw marks, scratching sounds, and grease trails.
-Exclusion (sealing entry points) combined with professional trapping is the most effective approach.
-Deer mice can carry hantavirus - professional cleanup is recommended.
+Winter rodent prevention matters most right now because winter is peak mouse season inside Idaho homes.
+Mice breed year-round in your heated walls.
+One pair can produce 60+ offspring annually.
+Signs include droppings, gnaw marks, scratching sounds, and grease trails along baseboards.
+Seal every entry point first, then trap.
+Deer mice can carry hantavirus, so professional cleanup is the safer call.

 Key Takeaways

-• 1Indoor rodent activity peaks during winter - this is our busiest season for rodent calls
+• 1Indoor rodent activity peaks during winter.
+This is our busiest rodent-call season across the Treasure Valley

-• 2Mice breed continuously indoors - a small problem becomes an infestation quickly
+• 2Mice breed continuously indoors.
+A small problem becomes a full infestation in weeks

-• 3Deer mice in Idaho can carry hantavirus - don't vacuum or sweep droppings
+• 3Deer mice in Idaho can carry hantavirus, so never vacuum or sweep dry droppings

-• 5Professional rodent control combines trapping, exclusion assessment, and sanitation guidance for lasting results
+• 5Professional rodent service combines trapping, exclusion assessment, and sanitation guidance for lasting results

-While many people think of rodents as a fall problem, winter is actually when indoor rodent issues are most severe.
-The mice and rats that entered during fall are now reproducing in your home's protected environment.
-With consistent warmth and available food, breeding occurs year-round indoors.
+Most homeowners think of mice as a fall problem, but winter is when indoor infestations get serious.
+That's why winter rodent prevention matters most between December and February in Idaho.
+The mice and rats that snuck in during fall are now breeding inside your walls, attic, and basement.
+With steady warmth and easy food, they breed year-round indoors.

-Consider the math: A single female mouse can produce 5-10 litters per year, with 5-6 pups per litter.
-In optimal indoor conditions, those offspring can begin breeding at just 6 weeks old.
-What starts as 2 mice in October can become 60+ by January.
+Consider the math.
+A single female mouse can produce 5 to 10 litters per year, with 5 to 6 pups per litter.
+In a heated home those offspring start breeding at just 6 weeks old.
+What starts as 2 mice in October becomes 60+ by January.
+As of May 2026, every winter we still answer rodent calls across Boise, Meridian, and Nampa from homeowners who waited too long.

 Common Idaho Rodents